Notgnoshi/cryptography/README.md

     Dependencies:
     - `gmpy2`
     - `numpy`
+    - `concurrencytest` for running unittests in parallel. `runtests.py` will run tests in serial if the `concurrencytest` module is not installed
     - Tentatively `sympy`.
     - Use `sudo -H pip install gmpy2 numpy sympy` to install
         * `gmpy2` requires: `sudo apt install libgmp3-dev libmpc-dev libmpfr-dev`